 This risk is compounded by the typical lack of negative balance protection in professional accounts, meaning traders can lose more money than they have in their accounts, even though professional traders are presumed to have a better understanding and capability to manage these risks.

-What are the pros and cons of professional Forex accounts?
+What are the advantages of professional Forex accounts?

 What are the best professional account Forex brokers?